Skip to main content

 2. Enter Rigging Mode.

-If modeling and UV unwrapping are completed, enter Rigging Mode.
-Rigging Mode provides various tools needed for rigging, such as bone creation and weight editing.
+Once modeling and UV unwrapping are finished, you can enter Rigging Mode.
+Rigging Mode provides a variety of tools necessary for rig creation, weight editing, and other rigging tasks.

 3. Create Bones.